MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-graphql.md

 # `{entity}.graphql` property

-This segment provides the necessary customization options for integrating an entity into the GraphQL schema.
-It allows developers to specify or modify default values for the entity's representation in GraphQL, ensuring that the schema accurately reflects the intended structure and naming conventions.
+This segment provides for integrating an entity into the GraphQL schema.
+It allows developers to specify or modify default values for the entity in GraphQL.
+This ensures the schema accurately reflects the intended structure and naming conventions.

 ## Syntax overview